The Cricut Easy Press is one of the newest Cricut machines, released around the same time as the Cricut Maker in late 2017.

 I’ll admit from the start this review is a bit biased, because I really like this machine.
-I am not sponsored by Cricut or anything like that, I just love the machine!
-I do include the Cons as well as the Pros, but overall I think that the EasyPress is a really cool new t-shirt press to the market.
+I am not sponsored by Cricut or anything like that, I just love the EasyPress (and most other products that Cricut release)!

 Cricut Easy Press Vs Iron